TheNewAttacker64/Theattacker-Crypter/README.md

 - [ ] Add Ability To execute your own powershell code
 - [ ] option To Disable Amsi from powershell
-- [ ] Loading Payload locally instead of using loading our shellcode from url
+- [ ] Loading Payload locally instead of loading our shellcode from url
 - [ ] adding Different Encryption Methods
 - [ ] Generate  Infected Undetected  PDF File